adamsilver/fdpb/10-a-really-long-form.md

 # A Really Long, Complicated Form

 Different types of tasks take different amounts of time to complete.
-One Thing Per Page helps users complete tasks in one sitting, but what about those that take hours, or even days, to complete?
+The One Thing Per Page pattern (introduced in “Checkout”) helps users complete tasks in one sitting, but what about those that take hours, or even days, to complete?

 In Mailchimp[^], for example, I'll usually start drafting an email campaign weeks before I send it.
 And there are a number of steps to complete, in a particular order too.
 First, I check the content reads well.
 Then I need to make sure it looks good in various email clients.
 Then days or even weeks later, I'll run through some final checks, decide the subject line and schedule it for release.